PriyankaB-11/priyankab-11/README.md

 # 💫 About Me:
-I’m a second-year Computer Science Engineering student passionate about Python programming, web development, and problem-solving.
+I’m a Computer Science Engineering student passionate about Python programming, web development, and problem-solving.
 I enjoy building practical projects, contributing to open-source, and exploring new technologies to improve my skills.
 Always eager to learn and collaborate with like-minded developers.

 ## 🌐 Socials: